Bounds on the covariance matrix of the Sherrington-Kirkpatrick model: Introduction and main result

 where $\beta \ge 0$ is the inverse temperature parameter and $(g_{ij} )_{i<j}$ are the random coupling coefficients assumed to be i.i.d.\ $\normal(0,1)$ random variables.
 We are interested in the behavior of the $n \times n$ covariance matrix of this probability measure:

+Here, the brackets indicate the average with respect to $\mu$.
 It is expected that the operator norm of $\cov(\mu)$ is of constant order in $n$ whenever the model is at high temperature, i.e., for all $\beta <1$, and that it must diverge at the critical and low temperatures $\beta \ge 1$.
 Talagrand proved that for all $\beta<1$ there exists $C(\beta)<\infty$ such that

 and conjectured that the logarithmic term can be removed entirely~\cite[Section 11.5]{talagrand2011mean2}.
 His proof relies on the moment method and bounds the expectation of the trace of large powers of the covariance matrix; a method known to be loose by a logarithmic factor for random matrices with i.i.d.\ entries.